y-young/python-lint-annotate/README.md

-# PyLInt
+# python-lint-annotate

-One-stop, zero-configuration GitHub Action for linting and enforcing style in Python projects.
+Zero-configuration GitHub Action to maintain code quality with push and PR annotations.

 ![Screenshot of annotations](static/annotations.png)